larrabee/ewn/README.md

 # Execute With Notify
-Whis is wrapper script, what can notify you when your tasks failed.
+This is wrapper script, what can notify you when your tasks failed.

 ## Features
 1. Notify with email